ImaadhRenosh/Github-Project-Portfolio/README.md

 <h2 align="left">Hi, my name is Imaadh!
 I am an AI engineer looking to enhance the world of computer vision with my expertise!</h2>

-<h2 align="left">Hi, my name is Imaadh!
-I am an AI engineer looking to enhance the world of computer vision with my expertise!</h2>

 <p align="left">I am a passionate AI/ML engineer with a robust foundation in computer science, Python programming, and machine learning, driven by a relentless curiosity for innovation.
 Through intensive study and practical experience, I have developed a deep understanding of AI and its applications.
 I am dedicated to leveraging my skills to solve real-world problems and contribute to the advancement of technology.</p>

 <div align="center">